atafs/technical-test-react-typescript-api-jest/architecture/presentation/2-Components.md

 - **CatalogView**:
   - **Purpose**: Visualizes catalog items fetched from the API, fulfilling Task 1 of the test.
-  - **Supported by**: `CatalogItemCard`, which renders individual catalog items.
+  - **Supported by**: `CatalogItemCard`, which renders individual items.
   - **Key Features**:
-    - Fetches items using `getCatalogItems` and displays them in a responsive grid (`grid-cols-1 sm:grid-cols-2`).
+    - Fetches items using `getCatalogItems` and displays them in a **responsive grid layout** (using `grid-cols-1 sm:grid-cols-2`), ensuring items are adaptively arranged on mobile (single column) and desktop (two columns) for optimal viewing.
-    - Shows a loading spinner (`LoadingSpinner`) during fetch and an error message (`ErrorMessage`) if the fetch fails.
+    - Implements **error and loading states** with `LoadingSpinner` during API fetch and `ErrorMessage` for failures, improving UX by providing clear feedback when data is unavailable.
-    - Delegates item rendering to `CatalogItemCard`, which displays thumbnails, names, statuses, barcodes, and brands, with status-specific styling (e.g., red border for 'PROCESSING', green for 'READY').
-    - Highlights items needing 'capture' status via `CatalogItemCard`’s styling, as required by the test.
+    - Delegates rendering to `CatalogItemCard`, which uses **dynamic status styling** to apply status-specific styles (e.g., red border and background for 'PROCESSING', green border for 'READY'), highlighting items needing 'capture' as required by the test for visual distinction.
 - **IRTaskView**:
   - **Purpose**: Manages image recognition tasks, including task selection, image uploads, and status display, fulfilling Task 2 of the test.
   - **Supported by**: `ImageUploader` for image selection and submission, `TaskStatusDisplay` for showing task status.
   - **Key Features**:
-    - Fetches tasks using `getIRTasks` and renders them in a dropdown, defaulting to the first task.
+    - Fetches tasks using `getIRTasks` and renders them in a dropdown with **task selection state management**, defaulting to the first task’s `uuid` and updating `selectedTask` state on user selection, ensuring seamless task choice for uploads.
-    - Uses `ImageUploader` to select and preview images, validate file inputs (e.g., checks for valid `File` object), and submit images via `uploadImage`.
+    - Uses `ImageUploader` for **image preview and validation**, generating a preview URL with `URL.createObjectURL` and validating file inputs (e.g., checks for valid `File` object and image type) before calling `uploadImage`, enhancing UX and preventing invalid submissions.
-    - Displays upload errors or success states and passes `task_uuid` and `image_id` to `TaskStatusDisplay` for status polling.
-    - `TaskStatusDisplay` polls `getTaskStatus` every 5 seconds (up to 30 attempts) to show status (e.g., 'processing', 'completed'), with retry and refresh options.
+    - Integrates `TaskStatusDisplay` for **status polling with retry logic**, polling `getTaskStatus` every 5 seconds (up to 30 attempts) to update status (e.g., 'processing', 'completed').
+Displays a "Retry" button if polling fails (e.g., 404 after max attempts) to restart polling and a "Refresh Status" button in success state for manual updates, ensuring robust feedback for uploaded images as required by the test.

 ## CatalogItemCard